-Inside the Rise and Fall of a Migrant-Shelter Magnate
+How Family Separations Brought Down a Migrant Mogul

 A year later, in July 2017, one of Quiroz’s students asked to speak with her privately.
 “Teacher, es normal que un staff te toque el cuerpo?” he asked, according to a report Quiroz filed with Southwest Key management that day, a copy of which she later shared with me.
 “Is it normal for staff to touch your body?”

 In total, eight minors, including Quiroz’s bookish student from Phoenix, would come forward with accounts of sexual abuse by Pacheco, court documents show.
 One boy was immobilized and dulled by pain medication after a surgery when he awakened to Pacheco performing oral sex on him.
-(Asked for comment on Pacheco, a spokesperson for Southwest Key said: “When we learned of possible abuse, we acted immediately by calling law enforcement and suspending him” and worked with investigators “to ensure Mr. Pacheco was held accountable for his actions.”)
+(Asked for comment on Pacheco, a spokesperson for Southwest Key said: “When we learned of possible abuse, we acted immediately by calling law enforcement and suspending him,” and worked with investigators “to ensure Mr. Pacheco was held accountable for his actions.”)

 “Finding out later that it was Levian who did this—that was infuriating,” Quiroz told me, her eyes welling up, “because I wasn’t the only one who raised concerns about him.”
 Disillusioned, she resigned from Southwest Key.
 “We didn’t do what we needed to do, and these kids had to suffer because of it,” she said.